Our Administrative Staff

 Ms. Melody has been an Assistant Teacher at Belmont for 1 year.
 She brings 4 years of teaching experience and her Teacher's Assistant Certification.
 Her passion for education began in childhood when she discovered her love for helping and inspiring young minds.
 One of Ms. Melody's proudest teaching moments came last year when she guided her students as they learned to write their names for the first time.
 Outside the classroom, she enjoys staying active by playing soccer and swimming.
 At home, she's kept busy by her three dogs, Coco, Stormy, and Latto.
 Ms. Melody is inspired by Albert Einstein's quote: "If you want to live a happy life, tie it to a goal, not people or things".

-playroom 2
+Playroom 2

 Ms. Ashley has been a Lead Teacher at Belmont for four years.
 She brings three additional years of experience from after-school programs.
 Teaching has been her dream since childhood.
 "Working with children reminds you of how raw, amazing, and exciting the world can be," she says.
 "It's an opportunity to help children grow into confident, self-sufficient learners".
 Ms. Ashley earned her Associate of Arts from Borough of Manhattan Community College and her Bachelor of Arts in English Literature with a concentration in Creative Writing from Hunter College.
-She is currently pursuing her Master's in Early Childhood Education with a focus on special needs at Hunter College.
+She is currently pursuing her Master's in Early Childhood Education with a focus on special needs at Lehman College.
 Her proudest moment was completing her first year as a lead teacher, a year filled with ups and downs that taught her invaluable lessons about early education.
 "I still continue learning".
 Outside school, Ms. Ashley loves crocheting, taking walks, and traveling to new places, Costa Rica is her favorite.
 She's also devoted to her beloved "fur baby".
 She's inspired by the words of Roald Dahl: "Never do anything by halves if you want to get away with it.
 Be outrageous.
 Go the whole hog".

 Ms. Ashley Gonzalez